 Some cons surrounding formal diagnosis is of course stigma, discrimination, and rights restrictions.
 Unfortunately, diagnoses such as autism can impede access to gender-affirming healthcare, immigration, serving in the military, adoption, parental rights, and legal autonomy.
 However, because we don’t communicate with insurance companies, your results are completely confidential and shared only with you.
 Your results do not become a part of your medical record and are not accessible to any provider or entity.
 Your diagnosis is yours to share, or not share, as you see fit.

-Autism Assessments, ADHD Assessments, and Dual Assessments are currently available in Alabama, Arizona, Arkansas, Colorado, Connecticut, Commonwealth of the Northern Mariana Islands, Delaware, District of Columbia, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin.
+Autism Assessments, ADHD Assessments, and Dual Assessments are currently available in Alabama, Arizona, Arkansas, Colorado, Connecticut, Commonwealth of the Northern Mariana Islands, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin.

 Michigan and Rhode Island - coming soon!